 Ground 17: The landlord was induced to grant the tenancy by a false statement made knowingly or recklessly by either the tenant or a person acting at the tenant's instigation.

-This Section 8 Notice can be used in England and Wales where one or more of the above grounds are being relied on.
+This Section 8 Notice can be used in England and Wales by private landlords where one or more of the above grounds are being relied on.

 You can view a free Section 8 Notice sample by following this link: View Sample.